Cocoa Prices Rebound on Technical Short Covering

-Cocoa prices recovered from early losses today and moved higher as signs of oversold conditions sparked some technical short covering by funds in cocoa futures.
+Shrinking ICE cocoa inventories are also supportive for cocoa prices.
+ICE-monitored cocoa inventories held in US ports fell to an 8-month low of 1,740,127 bags on Wednesday.

+On Wednesday, cocoa prices sank to 1.75-year lows on the nearest-futures chart amid pressure from European Union nations to delay the EU's Deforestation Regulation by 1 year.
+The EU regulation, known as EUDR, aims to tackle deforestation in countries whose imports into the EU include key commodities such as soybeans and cocoa.
+The delay of the EUDR, which was expected in late December, eases supply concerns and will allow EU countries to continue importing agricultural products from regions in Africa, Indonesia, and South America where deforestation is occurring.

-Cocoa prices initially tumbled to 1.75-year nearest-futures lows today amid expectations of a bumper cocoa crop in West Africa.
+Expectations of a bumper cocoa crop in West Africa are also undercutting cocoa prices.
 Reports from Ivory Coast cocoa farmers stated that cocoa trees are doing well, and recent dry weather helped harvested beans dry, while cocoa farmers in Ghana said favorable weather is allowing cocoa pods to develop quickly.

 Chocolate maker Mondelez recently said that the latest cocoa pod count in West Africa is 7% above the five-year average and "materially higher" than last year's crop.
 The harvest of the Ivory Coast's main crop has just begun, and farmers are optimistic about its quality.